TERMS OF SERVICE

 but excludes any derived data that we create for our own purposes or which is proprietary or confidential to us or our third-party contractors.

+7.2 You own it.
 You own all your data, but give us a right to use it to provide the services when you provide us with access to it.

+7.3 We do not own it.
 We do not own any of your data.
 However, we do own our derived data.
 Your data does not include any derived data that we create for our own internal purposes.
 Derived data is any of our own data that we create from your data, such as through aggregation, de-identification, or anonymisation.

 - have an individual to oversee compliance with relevant data protection laws;